Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 Heschel's Early Years in Poland and Berlin

-Abraham Joshua Heschel was born in Warsaw, Poland on January 11, 1907 to Moshe Mordechai Heschel and Reizel Perlow.
+Abraham Joshua Heschel was born in Warsaw, Poland on January 11, 1907, to Moshe Mordechai Heschel and Reizel Perlow.
 He was the youngest of six children.
-He was also a descendant of many famous rabbinic families from both his mother's and father's side of the family, including that of Rebbe Avrohom Yehoshua Heshel.
+He was also a descendant of many famous rabbinic families from both his mother's and father's sides of the family, including that of Rebbe Avrohom Yehoshua Heshel.

 Holocaust Changes Heschel Forever

 Heschel was renting a room from a Jewish family in Frankfurt in October of 1938 when the Gestapo showed up at his door.
 He was arrested and deported to Poland, which was also invaded by the Germans beginning World War II, but Heschel was one of the lucky few who managed to escape the country with the help of the President of Hebrew Union College who obtained visas for a few Jewish scholars in Europe.